 Film & Television MA

-Explore digital culture through research and creative practice, and study film and television’s philosophy and history.
+Hone your creative practice and further explore the cultural, philosophical and historical factors of the film and television industry.
 By focusing on the diversity and crossover in the industry, you’ll learn to think adaptively and work creatively.

 |Course Duration||1 year|